project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ## Introduction

 The learning curve of studying programming languages is exponential rather than linear.
-It is common for students to say, "I don't get all this", "Why can't everything be done in python?"; "Why do I need C/C++", or "Java is the worst".
-These are valid thoughts for students, but ultimately this happens because we forget or are not taught the essence of programming.
+It is common for students to say, "I don't get all this", "Why can't everything be done in python?"; "Why do I need C/C++" or "Java is the worst".
+These are valid arguments for students, but ultimately this happens because we forget or are not taught the essence of programming.
 Programming was invented to solve problems.
 If this fundamental truth is lost, we tend to see programming languages as the solution rather than a tool.
-Let's explore how we can understand use these tools.

 {{< quote-center >}}
 *"The ultimate goal of programming is to solve problems.
 If this fundamental truth is lost, we tend to see programming languages as a solution rather than a tool."* - **DaveSaah**